 After this championship series, the teams won't have long to rest up.
 The second ICC World Test Championship is scheduled to start in July 2021, with the next championship set for June 2023.

-But for now, here's everything you need to know about the ICC World Test Championship:
+But for now, here's everything you need to know about India and New Zealand in the ICC World Test Championship:

 How to watch the ICC World Test Championship in the United States

 If you're in the United States and want to watch the ICC World Test Championship, you've got a couple great options.